I was recently toddler land, with three little grandies under three – with two busy toilet training – all in one house — mine!

-This time has given me moments to experience first-hand what so many parents live with every day and reaffirmed much of my message about being good enough imperfect parents!
+This time has given me moments to experience first-hand what so many parents live with every day and reaffirmed much of my message about being good enough, imperfect parents!

-Teaching and guiding our little toddlers to become competent and capable physically, emotionally, socially and psychologically is a full-time, 24/7 journey that will test any mature human beings potential to be compassionate and patient.
-When sleep deprivation is thrown into the mix it can be really difficult to manage these precious little beings in a warm and loving way without resorting to coffee or chocolate (often before breakfast).
+Teaching and guiding our little toddlers to become competent and capable physically, emotionally, socially and psychologically is a full-time, 24/7 journey that will test any mature human being’s potential to be compassionate and patient.
+When sleep deprivation is thrown into the mix it can be really difficult to manage these precious little beings in a warm and loving way, without resorting to coffee or chocolate (often before breakfast)!

-So here are my top 12 tips:
+So here are my top 12 tips

-1. Living with toddlers – especially between the ages of one and three is repetitively like walking on eggshells or living in a war zone and nothing can be definite or predictable.
+Especially between the ages of one and three, is like walking on eggshells or living in a war zone and nothing can be definite or predictable.
 That is OK and normal.
-Relax your expectations and go with what is and this will change many, many times during the course of one day.
-Aim to be flexible and let go of your grown-up plans – seriously some days I never made it to playgroup because my sons’ sleep needs collided with a ‘shituation’ that took a whole lot of energy to tame and then there was just one sibling conflict too many!
+Relax your expectations and go with what is – and this will change many, many times during the course of one day.
+Aim to be flexible and let go of your grown-up plans – seriously, some days I never made it to playgroup because my sons’ sleep needs collided with a ‘shituation’ that took a whole lot of energy to tame – and then there was just one sibling conflict too many!

 MORE Learning and Development